Goals, degree structure, and specializations in the Master in Business Administration

 Target group

-The M.Sc. in Business Administration is aimed at graduates of research-oriented bachelor's degree programs in economics, such as business administration, economics, and economic sciences.
-The program requires the knowledge acquired in these programs.
+The M.Sc. in Business Administration is aimed at graduates of research-oriented bachelor programs in business administration, economics, or related fields such as industrial engineering, business informatics, or business mathematics.

 Target skills